 - 1 page letter describing your interest in the Lab and institutional corruption

 - 3-7 page research proposal for the project you would undertake

+Only two letters of reference will be considered; any additional letters sent will not be accepted.
 Applications or letters of recommendation received after the January 1st deadline will not be considered.

 From the start, research at the Lab has been designed and conducted with real-world applications in mind.
-In 2013-14, as the Lab project nears the end of its five-year life, our aim is to release tools (e.g. databases, guidelines, applications, etc.) to the public and to policy-makers that work toward solving problems of institutional corruption in a variety of contexts.
+In 2014-15, as the Lab project comes to the end of its five-year life, our aim is to release tools (e.g. databases, guidelines, applications, etc.) to the public and to policy-makers that work toward solving problems of institutional corruption in a variety of contexts.
 But we need help!
 The Applied Data Fellow will be critical in helping to translate the research of the Lab into useful tools by pursuing original and independent research to architect the Lab's real-world impact on institutional corruption.